Worldline EFT treatment of quadratic and cubic gravity theories: Worldline EFT of GR: a mini review

 where $d$ is the length scale of the compact objects in question, $r$ is the relative separation between them, and $\lambda \sim \frac{r}{v}$ is the wavelength of GW radiation due to the time-varying quadrupolar nature of the binary system.
-It is to be noted that the above scales become comparable to each other at the late inspiral stage, and the whole formalism (similar to PN) breaks down.\\\\ In the hierarchy of scales, we first encounter the physics in the region of one of the compact objects we are interested in.
+It is to be noted that the above scales become comparable to each other at the late inspiral stage, and the whole formalism (similar to PN) breaks down.\\\\ In the hierarchy of scales, we first encounter physics in the region of one of the compact objects we are interested in.
 A compact object, at the first approximation, can be thought of as a point particle whose centre of mass is moving along a worldline $x^\mu(\lambda)$ that is coupled to the gravitational field $g_{\mu\nu}$, where $\lambda$ is an arbitrary affine parameter acting as some time, or can be taken as the proper time along its trajectory.
 However, real compact objects in nature are not point particles but have some `spread'.
 This spread can be perturbatively treated as multipole moments of the source energy-momentum tensor.
 This requires an in-depth knowledge of the source energy-momentum tensor.
 However, we generally do not have complete information on the energy-momentum tensor.
 In such a case, we can parametrize our ignorance about the spread of the compact object as a series of operators with Wilson coefficients proportional to the so-called `Love numbers' of the compact object.
 This spread and the Love numbers are directly related to the tidal response of one of the compact objects in the presence of the other.
 Thus, the effective point particle action can be written as follows

 where in the first term $d\tau = \sqrt{g_{\mu\nu} dx^\mu dx^\nu}$, and is the result of the geodesic motion with respect to the metric $g_{\mu\nu}$.
-The second and the third term with Wilson coefficients $c_{S/T}$ can be removed by a field redefinition of the metric, as was argued in \cite{Goldberger:2004jt}.
-Therefore, they can be removed.
-The third and fourth terms contain contractions of the so-called electric and magnetic parts of the Riemann tensor defined as follows:
+The second and third terms with Wilson coefficients $c_{S/T}$ can be removed by a field redefinition of the metric, as argued in \cite{Goldberger:2004jt}.
+Therefore, they can be ignored.
+The fourth and fifth terms contain contractions of the so-called electric and magnetic parts of the Riemann tensor, defined as follows: